What is the Pre-IB programme?

-The Pre-IB programme is designed to prepare non-UK students for Stonyhurst’s IB Diploma Programme.
-It also aims at rapidly integrating non-UK students into the academic, social, spiritual, and co-curricular life of the College.
+The Pre-IB programme is designed to prepare non-UK pupils for Stonyhurst’s IB Diploma Programme.
+It also aims at rapidly integrating non-UK pupils into the academic, social, spiritual, and co-curricular life of the College.

-The Pre-IB curriculum is primarily designed to be tailored to the likely future IB subject choices of each student, with a programme which offers breadth of study across a range of subject areas (languages and literature, humanities, sciences, mathematics, and, possibly, arts).
-The individual student’s academic interests and university/career ambitions drive the process.
+The Pre-IB curriculum is primarily designed to be tailored to the likely future IB subject choices of each pupil, with a programme which offers breadth of study across a range of subject areas (languages and literature, humanities, sciences, mathematics, and, possibly, arts).
+The individual pupil’s academic interests and university/career ambitions drive the process.

 Students starting the Pre-IB year are, in most cases, joining a course of study that normally takes UK students two years.
 In consequence, Pre-IB students take fewer subjects (with the norm being 6 or 7 instead of 10 or 11).
 They also have more lessons per subject in one week, to ensure that they have covered the syllabus before the examinations in May/June.
 It is important to recognise that the full Pre-IB course is an academically challenging programme, and therefore a small minority of students will need to follow a reduced number of subjects, and instead have a greater degree of English language tuition; this will be negotiated as part of the interview and selection process.